-This picture-perfect town in northern Lazio is a veritable fairytale come to life.
-Perched atop a tufa rock hill in the Tiber River Valley, it was founded by the Etruscans 2,500 years ago but has been largely abandoned due to its friable terrain slowly eroding over the centuries, earning the town its nickname la città che muore, the dying city.
-The Civita is connected to the mainland by a footbridge and famously has less than 15 residents year round, though tourism is thriving thanks to its enchanting position and affable charm.
+This picture-perfect town in northern Lazio is a fairy tale come to life.
+Perched on a tufa rock hill in the Tiber River Valley, it was founded by the Etruscans 2,500 years ago but over the centuries was largely abandoned due to its friable terrain slowly eroding, earning the town its nickname la città che muore (the dying town).
+The Civita is connected to the mainland by a footbridge and famously has fewer than 15 residents year round, though tourism is thriving thanks to its position and charm.

-Italy’s fabled Cinque Terre, or five villages, are one of the most iconic scenes in the country.
-These cliffside fishing towns are located in the country’s northwestern Liguria region and include Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare: five places that each espouse their own unique histories and charm.
-Although they are each stunning in their own way, Vernazza is often touted as the loveliest town for its quaint and photogenic harbor.
+The fabled Cinque Terre (five villages), are cliffside fishing towns located in the northwest region of Liguria.
+They comprise Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare, each of which has its own unique history and charm.
+Although they are all stunning in their own way, Vernazza is often touted as the loveliest town for its quaint, photogenic harbour.

-Situated in the Italian Alps, Reschensee is an artificial lake that is famous for the visible steeple of a 14th-century church that lies submerged in the lake.
-The lake was created 1950 when a dam was put in place by an electricity firm in order to generate seasonal electricity; a number of towns, including Graun and Reschen, were flooded in the process and the church steeple is all that remains.
-It can be reached on foot when the lake freezes over in the winter months.
+Reschensee, in the Italian Alps, is a man-made lake that’s known for the steeple sticking out of the water.
+It belongs to a 14th-century church, which was submerged when the lake was created in 1950: a dam was put in place by an electricity firm in order to generate seasonal electricity, and a number of towns, including Graun and Reschen, were flooded in the process.
+The church steeple is all that remains visible and can be reached on foot when the lake freezes over in winter.

 Puglia’s conical trulli, reminiscent of hobbit homes set in a fantasy world, were constructed as dwellings and storehouses in the 19th century.
-The roof is constructed with limestone voussoirs, arranged in a tilted fashion so the structure remains waterproof, and then topped with a closing stone.
+The distinctive roofs are made of limestone, arranged in a tilted fashion so they are waterproof, then topped with a closing stone.
 Most trulli have one room beneath each roof and additional rooms in arched alcoves within the structure.

-Grotta delle Poesie, or Cave of Poetry, is a stunning sinkhole located at the edge of the Adriatic sea in Puglia.
-According to legend, it was the favorite watering hole of an ancient princess and the sight of her swimming there inspired poets to write about her.
-Today, it is mainly used for cliff jumping and scuba diving thanks to its crystal clear water, underground caves and natural scenery.
+The Grotta della Poesia (the Cave of Poetry), is a water-filled sinkhole on the Adriatic Sea in Puglia.
+According to legend, it was the favourite watering hole of an ancient princess and the sight of her swimming there inspired poets to write about her.
+Today, it is mainly used for cliff jumping and scuba diving, thanks to its crystal-clear water, underground caves and natural scenery.

-Scala dei Turchi, or ‘Stair of the Turks’, is a tiered rocky white cliff located in southern Sicily.
-Made up of soft limestone rock and white marl – a sedimentary rock – the stretch of coastline has withstood millennia of lapping ocean waves and salty breezes that have created natural terraces on the territory, giving the formation its name.
-It is also named for Turkish pirates who invaded Sicily numerous times over the centuries.
+The Scala dei Turchi (Stair of the Turks) is a tiered cliff in southern Sicily, made of soft limestone and white marl – a sedimentary rock.
+This stretch of coastline has withstood millennia of lapping ocean waves and salty breezes that have created natural steps on the cliff, giving the formation its name.
+It is also named after Turkish pirates who invaded Sicily numerous times over the centuries.

-Sammezzano, a stately palazzo located near Florence, was built at the beginning of the 17th century by a Spanish nobleman, Ximenes of Aragon.
-An extensive property with 365 rooms, it is notable for its Moorish Revival architectural style and Arabesque decorative details.
-The prismatic Peacock Room, featuring intricate patterns and colors, is one of the many highlights of the castle.
+Sammezzano, a stately palazzo near Florence, was built at the beginning of the 17th century by a Spanish nobleman, Ximenes of Aragon.
+An extensive property with 365 rooms, it is notable for its Moorish revival architectural style and Arabesque decorative details.
+The prismatic Peacock Room, featuring intricate patterns and colours, is one of many highlights of the castle.

-The landscaped Gardens of Ninfa will make you feel like you’ve stumbled upon a secret world with nymphs and fairies.
-Described as ‘the most romantic garden in the world’, it is an evocative oasis that includes was created in 1921 in the English garden style and features thousands of exotic plants and trees, medieval ruins perfectly integrated into the natural landscape, a crystalline river with water fresh enough to drink, an ancient stone bridge and more.
+Arriving at the landscaped Gardens of Ninfa, you may feel as if you’ve stumbled upon a secret world of nymphs and fairies.
+Described as the most romantic garden in the world, this evocative oasis, created in 1921 in the English garden style, features thousands of exotic plants and trees, medieval ruins integrated into the natural landscape, a crystalline river with water fresh enough to drink and an ancient stone bridge.

-Located inside the impressive Frasassi Caves, a karst cave system with stalactites and stalagmites, the Tempietto del Valadier is a Neoclassical temple tucked into a sanctuary-chapel.
-Built in 1828 by Italian architect Giuseppe Valadier, the temple echoes the Tempietto del Bramante he designed within the San Pietro in Montorio church on Rome’s Gianicolo Hill.
-The temple is intended as a pilgrimage site where sinners could seek forgiveness.
+Inside the impressive Frasassi caves, a karst cave system with stalactites and stalagmites, the Tempietto del Valadier is a neoclassical temple tucked into a sanctuary-cum-chapel.
+Built in 1828 by the Italian architect Giuseppe Valadier, it echoes the Tempietto del Bramante he designed within the San Pietro in Montorio church on the Gianicolo Hill in Rome.
+The temple is intended as a pilgrimage site where sinners can seek forgiveness.

-The entire island of Capri is a feast for the senses but its famous blue grotto is a truly mystical sight to behold.
-The vibrant blue hue that illuminates the cavern is caused by sunlight passing through a deep underwater cavity and shining back up through the water.
-The mouth of the sea cave is only a meter high so visitors can only enter the Blue Grotto with small boats when the tide is low enough to permit entry.
+The entire island of Capri is a feast for the senses, but its famous Blue Grotto is a truly mystical sight to behold.
+The blue that lights up the cavernous rock formations is caused by sunlight passing through a deep underwater cavity, then reflected back up through the water.
+The mouth of the sea cave is only 1m (3ft) high, so you can only enter the Blue Grotto by a small boat when the tide is low enough.